Student wearing gloves using an electric board

 Course delivery

-Part of the laboratory work will be taught in a professional cleanroom environment.
+Part of the laboratory work will be taught in a professional cleanroom environment, with access and training for lithography, thin-film processing and device fabrication.
 You will learn how to pattern and etch semiconductor chips (e.g. silicone) and deposit thin films on these chips.
 You will also learn various characterisation techniques such as scanning electron microscopy, profilometry, alongside electronic and photonic device measurements.

 Modules